swcarpentry/DEPRECATED-bc/gloss.md

 See also: [relative path](#relative-path).

 **<a name="access-control-list">access control list</a>** (ACL):
-a list of permissions attached to a file or directory that specifies who can do what with it.
+A list of permissions attached to a file or directory that specifies who can do what with it.

 **<a name="additive-color-model">additive color model</a>**: